MohamedAbusurra/CS456-Assignment-3-Local-Search/README.md

             - Index: column where the queen is located.
             - Value of index (0–7): queen’s position in that column.
     -- seed: Integer to allow for control of randomization for reproducing results.
+    -- Max iterations (for Simulated Annealing): Maximum number of iterations allowed for the Simulated Annealing search.